Queen dowager: British queens dowager

-If the current queen consort, Queen Camilla, outlives the incumbent king, King Charles III, she will become a queen dowager, while King Charles’s son and daughter in law become the new king and queen consort respectively.
+If the current queen consort, Queen Camilla, outlives the incumbent king, Charles III, she will become a queen dowager, while King Charles’ son and daughter-in-law become the new king and queen consort, respectively.
 She would not be known as a queen mother, as she is not the biological parent of Prince William.

 Other

 Note that in some of the countries mentioned below it is unusual to indicate a former queen-consort as a dowager.